 Wealthsimple black is for those investors who can deposit at least $100,000 into their accounts.

-For the frequent travelers, the free priority pass airport lounges is a neat perk and is worth a few hundred dollars a year.
+For frequent travellers, the free priority pass airport lounges are a neat perk and are worth a few hundred dollars a year.

 3. Wealthsimple Generation

 - Invest $500k+: Get a Wealthsimple Generation account